cybrowl/capsule/README.md

 Description:

-A locked will for money and files / dead man switch
+A locked will for crypto coins and files / dead man switch

 ## Dev